 The north mound has a six-inch planting system, planted with sedums.
 The mound is constructed of Styrofoam, and the planting soil will be threaded with ribbons of non-biodegradable plastic to prevent erosion and sliding.

 The stairwell structure is a simple building constructed on top of the building's roof to cover the access points.
 The structure has glass glazing at the front to provide a view of the roof during inclement weather.
 The roof was covered with soil to allow passive planting experimentation.

 Additional thumbnail photos:

-Learn more about the project in Richard Hayden's Sloped and Complex Green Roofs from Greenroofs.com's inaugural 2011 Greenroofs & Walls of the World?
-Virtual Summit our GreenroofsTV channel on YouTube.
+Learn more about the project in Richard Hayden's Sloped and Complex Green Roofs from Greenroofs.com's inaugural 2011 Greenroofs & Walls of the World™ Virtual Summit on our GreenroofsTV channel on YouTube.
 Greenroofs.com featured the ASLA Headquarters in our 2009 Greenroofs of the World Calendar for the month of August.
-Check out the great greenroof coverage in the April 25, 2006 USA Today article "Green roofs swing temperatures in urban jungles," including an animated graphic of the ASLA green roof.
-See the Project Spotlight from the American Hydrotech website here, and learn more about American Hydrotech in The Greenroof Directory here.
-Read Linda Velazquez's May 7, 2010 "GPW: The American Society of Landscape Architects (ASLA) Headquarters" in the Sky Garden Blog here.
+Read the May 7, 2010 GPW: The American Society of Landscape Architects (ASLA) Headquarters by Linda Velazquez in the Greenroofs.com Sky Garden Blog and the April 25, 2006 Green roofs swing temperatures in urban jungles by April Holladay from USA Today, which includes an animated graphic of the ASLA green roof.
+Buy the comprehensive 2007 book Green Roof: A Case Study: Michael Van Valkenburgh Associates' Design for the Headquarters of the American Society of Landscape Architects by Christian Werthmann from Amazon.com

-|The Greenroof Projects Database is published, designed, and maintained by|
+|The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2018.
 All rights reserved.